Houston Citizenship Attorney

 Contact our Houston citizenship lawyer for help in pursuing your dream of U.S. citizenship at (713) 597-5642.

 In order to achieve citizenship, you will have to meet all requirements and submit documentation that is accurate and thorough.
-To smooth the way, it is critical that you have the assistance of a lawyer experienced in immigration law who thoroughly understands all facets of the naturalization process.
+To smooth the way, it is critical that you have the assistance of a lawyer experienced in family immigration law who thoroughly understands all facets of the naturalization process.
 Our firm can provide the guidance and counsel needed throughout all steps on the road to citizenship.

 The Naturalization Process

 Naturalization is achieved when individuals born in foreign countries become U.S. citizens by completing all requirements under immigration law.

 Requirements include (but may not be limited to) the following: